simplerisk/docker/simplerisk-minimal/README.md

 ### Database Setup (Optional)

-If this is the first time running the application, the MySQL/MariaDB database needs to be set up with the SimpleRisk schema.
+If this is the first time running the application, the MySQL database needs to be set up with the SimpleRisk schema.
 You have two options to set it up:

 #### New Installer (GUI)